dhthwy/r/README.md

 # r

+"See it doesn't matter what I think I see.
+It's been proven a few times already that anything positive was, in fact, terribly negative.

+So the only thing I have to rely on is history.

+You change shit up from one day to the next.

+One minute it's 'ASAP.
+Gonna get this nipped.' then it's 'I'm wit my PO boss now.
+They got a smile on their face in public but in private there's a middle finger pointing your way.'

+All the while me begging, me pleading, me calling out for help long long time.

+It was so very sweet.
+I'll always remember the big and the little things.
+"

 "You stuck the po on me.

 Giving me 5 minutes then became 'me vs them.'
 I remember you saying 'ya sure could've won that but at the cost of the other.'